 - Oddler from Shining Force seems like more like a Blind Seer until late in the game, when he reveals he is one of these as well.
 And is also a demon.

 - Xachariah in Planescape: Tormentwas a former companion of The Nameless One and an expert marksman who could sense things hidden to others, despite being both blind and perpetually-drunk.

 - Homestuck's Terezi is very handy with her cane.
 Though she's not entirely blind (she can see synaesthetically via smell and taste).

 - Subverted in The Boondocks with Stinkmeaner.
 In his first confrontation with granddad he kicked Robert's butt and Huey assumes it's because of this trope.
 Turns out he just got lucky and wasn't a good fighter at all.
 He literally died due to this misunderstanding.

-- In Bad Future episode of Gargoyles, Broadway is blind but can "see" using an echolocation collar invented by Lexington, allowing him to fight.
+- In the Bad Future episode of Gargoyles, Broadway is blind but can "see" using an echolocation collar invented by Lexington, allowing him to fight.

-- An episode of Samurai Jack contained three blind, dog-like demons or rather men who were possessed by a magic well who were able to use arrows with supernatural accuracy due to their incredible hearing.
+- An episode of Samurai Jack contained three blind, dog-like demons, or rather men who were possessed by a magic well, who were able to use arrows with supernatural accuracy due to their incredible hearing.
 Jack trains himself to fight blindfolded in order to combat them.